×

 When we asked people living in Amalfi what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Amalfi is often described as a dream come true.
 The picturesque coastal town offers a relaxed lifestyle, with its stunning landscapes, beautiful beaches, and charming architecture.
 The locals are friendly and welcoming, making it easy for newcomers to feel at home.
 The Mediterranean climate is mild and pleasant, making it an ideal place for outdoor activities.
 The food is another highlight, with fresh seafood, locally grown fruits and vegetables, and of course, delicious Italian pasta and pizza.
 For digital nomads, the internet connectivity is generally good, although it may not be as fast or reliable as in larger cities.
 There are several cafes and restaurants that offer free Wi-Fi, providing comfortable spaces to work from.
 The cost of living can be quite high, especially during the peak tourist season.
 However, it's possible to find more affordable accommodation in the off-peak months or in the surrounding towns.
 Despite the language barrier, many expats and digital nomads find it easy to navigate daily life in Amalfi.
 English is widely spoken in tourist areas, and locals are often willing to help out with directions or recommendations.
 Overall, life in Amalfi offers a unique blend of relaxation, adventure, and cultural immersion.
-It's a place where you can enjoy the simple pleasures of Italian life, while also staying connected to the rest of the world," explained one expat living in Amalfi, Italy.
+It's a place where you can enjoy the simple pleasures of Italian life, while also staying connected to the rest of the world," wrote one member in Amalfi.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.